InvoiceShelf/extensions/README.md

 - compatibility: Specifies the minimum and maximum versions of [Your Project Name] your extension supports.
 - repository: URL of your extension's Git repository.
 - download_url: Direct link to the downloadable package (ZIP file).

-***Code Structure***

-Write your extension's functionality in the src/ directory.
-Follow coding standards for [Your Project Name].
-Include documentation in README.md and tests in the tests/ folder (if applicable).
-📝 Submitting an Extension

-To submit your extension to the marketplace:

-- Create a public repository on GitHub, GitLab, or similar.
-- Add a README.md and LICENSE file.
-- Create a PR in order to add your extension in the list

-Once submitted, your extension will be reviewed for inclusion in the marketplace.

 🔄 Versioning and Updates